ahmedaminebouchmal/nuxt-store/README.md

 # Run the container
 docker run -d --env-file .env -p 3307:3306 -v mysql_data:/var/lib/mysql --name heizung-mariadb heizung-db
 ```

+#### Railway Deployment
+When deploying to Railway:
+1. Create a new service using this repository
+2. Add a volume in Railway dashboard for data persistence
+3. Set the following environment variables in Railway:
+   - `MYSQL_ROOT_PASSWORD`
+   - `MYSQL_DATABASE`
+   - `MYSQL_USER`
+   - `MYSQL_PASSWORD`
+   - `DATABASE_URL`

+Note: Railway manages volumes differently from Docker.
+The volume configuration should be done through the Railway dashboard instead of the Dockerfile.

 ### Prisma ORM
 The project uses Prisma as the ORM with the following models: